About Tennis Borussia

 The club subsequently suffered consecutive relegations.

-Today, though, the club is back in the hands of its members and is recovering in the Berlin League.
-There is hope that, through the efforts of individual members and the club as a whole, that the still existing difficult financial situation can be eased.
+Today, though, the club is back in the hands of its members and is playing in the 5th division.
+There is hope that, through the efforts of individual members and the club as a whole, the still existing difficult financial situation can be eased.